redpesk-core/afb-cmake-modules/docs/dev_guide/cmake-overview.md

 # Overview

-The CMake AGL Framework Template Module helps to build applications or bindings for the
+The CMake Framework Template Module helps to build applications or bindings for the Application Framework.
-AGL Application Framework.
-You can use the template module to easily build a widget and its related test widget for running on top of the AGL Application Framework.
+You can use the template module to easily build a service and its associated tests to run on top of the Application Framework.

 This topic consists of the following: